ross-wylie/Home-Assistant-Reliable-Controls/reliable_controls/QUICKSTART.md

 ---

-## If you already tried installing v1.0.0
+## If you already tried installing an older version than v1.5.3

 That build failed because of a missing `build.yaml`.
-This is v1.0.1, which fixes it.
+This is v1.5.3, which fixes it.
 Before continuing:

 1. **Settings → Apps** → open **Reliable Controls MACH Bridge** →